-The plan is to have meetings first of all in local communities, then at a national level, then at the level of our region of Oceania and finally an international meeting in Rome.
+The plan is to have meetings first of all in local communities, which is happening presently and below there are ways to be a part of this, then at a national level, then at the level of our region of Oceania and finally an international meeting in Rome.
 Through all this process, we are invited to walk together and share our faith and listen to others as they share their faith, and through this exchange, come to know what God is asking of the Church throughout the world.

 One of the people assisting the Synod is an Australian, Susan Pascoe.
 As a member of one of the Synod commissions, Susan was in Rome for the Mass on October 10.
 She has shared something of our Australian Plenary Council experience with those organising the worldwide Synod.
 She believes that elements of our Australian process could be valuable elements in the international process.
 We have involved many voices through Plenary Council gatherings all around the country.
 We have included prayer and listening as basic ingredients of discernment.
 Through the live streaming of the first assembly, we have made proceedings of the Plenary Council accessible to a wide audience.
 These elements have enriched our Plenary Council experience and they could enrich the process of the worldwide Synod.